saulogt/saulogt.github.io/_posts/2020-04-09-extracting-heroku-app-configuration-to-dotenv-file.md

 comments: true
 ---

-This is useful to debug your app using the same environment variable of your running Heroku one.
+This is useful to debug your app using the same environment variable of your running Heroku app.<!-- more -->

 ## Requirements
 - Heroku cli installed